 Second, the bidding behavior in contests with stochastic participation has yet to be explored thoroughly.
 As well known in the literature, a bidder's payoff maximization problem contest becomes irregular when the contest success function is excessively elastic to effort, e.g. when the discriminatory parameter r in a Tullock contest exceeds certain boundary.
 Within fixed-n paradigm, previous studies have identified the conditions for the existence of pure-strategy bidding equilibria.
 Stochastic entries complicate the analysis tremendously.
 A participant is uncertain about the actual number of competitors.
 He chooses his bid to maximize his expected payoff, which is a weighted sum of his payoffs under all possible contingencies.
 Each term in the weighted sum can be an irregular function of his bid.
-It prevents
+It prevents us from discerning readily the general property of his overall expected payoff function.
+The problem is further exacerbated by the fact that entry probabilities are endogenously determined, which determine the weights in the summation.
+We establish a sufficient condition (an upper bound for r in Tullock contests) under which participating bidders

-&lt;sup>2As widely recognized in contest literature (Baye et al, 1994, and Alcalde and Dahm, 2010), a well defined contest success function (e.g., Tullock contest) can be discontinuous at origin, i.e., when all bidders bid zero.
+2As widely recognized in contest literature (Baye et al, 1994, and Alcalde and Dahm, 2010), a well defined contest success function (e.g., Tullock contest) can be discontinuous at origin, i.e., when all bidders bid zero.

-&lt;sup>3One should note that setting our two-dimensional strategy space of (entry, effort) cannot be reduced to a setting with single dimensional strategy of effort with a positive fixed cost.
+3One should note that setting our two-dimensional strategy space of (entry, effort) cannot be reduced to a setting with single dimensional strategy of effort with a positive fixed cost.
 In our two dimensional setting, if no one enters the contest, no one wins.
 If everyone enters but exerts zero effort, every one incurs the entry cost and wins with equal chance.
 In the single dimensional setting, if everyone exerts zero effort, no one incurs a cost but they win the contest with the equal chance.

-&lt;sup>4To solve for the entry-bidding equilibrium, the traditional approach in auction literature proceeds in two steps.
+4To solve for the entry-bidding equilibrium, the traditional approach in auction literature proceeds in two steps.
 In the first step, for each given (symmetric) entry probability, one shows the existence of symmetric bidding equilibrium and solves for the bidders' equilibrium payoffs.
 In a second step, a break-even condition characterizes the equilibrium entry.
 This approach loses its bite in our setting.
 The problem in step 1 (bidding equilibrium when potential bidders enter with fixed probabilities) is solvable in an auction setting; while it is not the case in ours.
 The existing results on equilibrium existence in contests do not apply to contests with random entry and an uncertain number of active players.

-us to readily discern the general property of his overall expected payoff function.
-The problem is further exacerbated by the fact that entry probabilities are endogenously determined, which determine the weights in the summation.
-We establish a sufficient condition (an upper bound for r in Tullock contests) under which participating bidders choose to (not to) randomize their bids upon entry.
+choose to (not to) randomize their bids upon entry.
 This result allows us to derive equilibrium bidding strategy in this game and facilitates further analysis on contest design.

 Third, endogenous entry yields rich implications on contest design.
 In this study, we follow the mainstream literature by searching for the mechanisms that maximize expected overall bid in the contest.
-We primarily investigate three issues: (1) whether the contest designer would definitely prefers a more precise winner selection mechanism; (2) whether the contest designer should exclude potential bidders, and invite only a subset of them to participate in the competition; and (3) whether the contest designer could improve optimal design by disclosing the actual number of participating bidders when she can observe it.
+We investigate primarily three issues: (1) whether the contest designer would definitely prefers a more precise winner selection mechanism; (2) whether the contest designer should exclude potential bidders, and invite only a subset of them to participate in the competition; and (3) whether the contest designer could improve optimal design by disclosing the actual number of participating bidders when she can observe it.